cs107-theteapeople/cs107-FinalProject/docs/milestone2.md

 Some applications of this include defining recursive functions, and working with finite series.

 4. We will be implementing a root finding algorithm using Newton's method.
-A function can be defined using the autodiff library, and then newton's method will solve for the roots of the given funtion.
+A function can be defined using the autodiff library, and then newton's method will solve for the roots of the given function.
 This will be iteratively using autodiff to efficiently compute derivatives.
 The lazy evaluation approach of our library lends itself quite well to a Newton solver, where the same equation (and its derivative) is evaluated over and over again.

-5. An option we are considering, since we would like to provide this library for educational purposes, is to generate a nice printout or graph of the binary tree and the primary and trangent traces as they are being evaluated.
+5. An option we are considering, since we would like to provide this library for educational purposes, is to generate a nice printout or graph of the binary tree and the primary and tangent traces as they are being evaluated.
 Since we store all of this information in the binary tree, it would be useful to be able to see the inner workings of automatic differentiation as it is being applied.
 We have already supplied several simple preorder and postorder print methods for our binary tree.
 We would be expanding on this functionality.

 6. Similar to 5, we may consider implementing a simple visualization tool to plot (using matplotlib) the iterations as an animation or static plot of our newton solver for scalar functions.
 For example, since we use a lazy evaluation approach to automatic differentiation, it is easy to plot a given function along a range of input points.
 It is easy to iterative compute and plot the derivatives as well as the individual steps that the Newton solver takes to find the nearest root of the composite function.